kaopanboonyuen/panboonyuen_professional_website/content/blog/2024-09-09-how-to-fine-tune-and-deploy-a-satellite-specific-llm-model/index.md

 ---

-title: 'How to Fine-Tune and Deploy a Satellite-Specific LLM Model for Satellite Images'
+title: 'How to Fine-Tune and Deploy a Satellite-Specific LLMs Model for Satellite Images'
 subtitle: ''
-summary: Fine-tuning a Large Language Model (LLM) for satellite imagery requires a deep understanding of both theoretical concepts and practical techniques.
+summary: Fine-tuning a Large Language Models (LLMs) for satellite imagery requires a deep understanding of both theoretical concepts and practical techniques.
 This blog post will guide you through the process, incorporating mathematical formulations and theoretical explanations to provide a comprehensive view of the fine-tuning and deployment process.
 authors:
 - admin
 tags:
-- deep-learning
+- LLMs
-- computer-vision
+- LULC
-- object-detection
+- Deep Learning
-- instance-segmentation
+- Satellite Images
 image:
   caption: 'Image credit: [**ArXiv**](https://arxiv.org/pdf/2401.17600v1)'
 categories:
-- deep-learning
+- LLMs
-- computer-vision
+- LULC
-- object-detection
+- Deep Learning
-- instance-segmentation
+- Satellite Images

 date: "2024-09-08T00:00:00Z"
 lastmod: "2024-09-08T00:00:00Z"
 featured: true